Tate Modern

 There are several nearby Underground stations, including Southwark and London Bridge.
 You can also meander across the Thames over the pedestrian-only Millennium Bridge.

-Tate Modern is accessible to visitors with disabilities and all entrances are wheelchair and stroller friendly.
+Tate Modern is accessible to visitors with disabilities and all entrances are wheelchair and stroller-friendly.
 The museum also has wheelchairs available to borrow for free.
 Visitors with a disability receive concessionary admission to special exhibitions.

 The Tate Modern Riverside Café offers a family-friendly range of sandwiches, soups, and snacks.
 Located on the banks of the Thames, you can relax and unwind while enjoying riverside views.

 The Tate Modern Bookshop in the Turbine Hall is one of the best art bookshops in London.
-It contains past items from exhibition catalogues to children’s books and is a great idea for gifts and souvenirs of your visit.
+It contains past items from exhibition catalogues to children’s books and is a great idea for gifts and souvenirs during your visit.